 Many students choose to live on campus in the dorms, which makes it incredibly easy to get to and from classes.
 Another benefit to dorm life is that you’re surrounded by other people your age and living in the middle of the college scene.
 This lets you quickly meet new people and attend university social events.
 For example, on-campus UWM housing features Resident Assistants, who organize events for students living in the residence halls to meet and socialize.
 However, dorms can be quite small, and they typically require you to share a room with another student, who you may or not get along with.
 On-campus housing also tends to be more expensive than many apartments inMilwaukee, and the dorms require you to follow the university's housing rules, which can reduce your level of independence.

 Choosing to live off campus provides you with more control over your lifestyle than dorms.
 You won’t have to share a room with another student unless you want to.
-Rent also tends to be less pricey than on-campus housing, and depending on your lease, you might even be able to split it between several people living with you for an even cheaper price.
-However, choosing to rent a Milwaukee apartment, house or townhome will mean a longer commute to campus, so you just have to consider what’s best for you.
+Installment payments also tend to be less pricey than on-campus housing, and depending on your housing contract, you might even be able to split it between several people living with you for an even cheaper price.
+However, choosing a Milwaukee apartment, house or townhome will mean a longer commute to campus, so you just have to consider what’s best for you.

 Houses provide the most freedom and space of all student housing.
 You can choose who lives with you and have more living space, storage space and privacy.
 You might be able to score a private parking space or a garage and even a yard.
-But your rent and utilities are often more expensive, while repairs, maintenance and lawncare might not be included in the lease.
+But your installment payments and utilities are often more expensive, while repairs, maintenance and lawncare might not be included in the housing contract.
 And when living in a house, you can sometimes be surrounded by families, rather than students, which generally equates to a quieter environment than student-centered housing.

 Living in an apartment is a popular choice for off campus housing, since it requires fewer responsibilities than dorms and houses.
-Rent is often cheaper than living in a house or dorms, and sometimes it even includes utilities and other add-ons like cable and Internet service.
-Many apartments provide individual leases so you don’t have to worry about paying another roommate's rent if they bail on you.
+Monthly costs are often cheaper than living in a house or dorms, and sometimes it even includes utilities and other add-ons like cable and Internet service.
+Many apartments provide individual housing contracts so you don’t have to worry about paying another roommate's dues if they bail on you.
 But if there’s an empty room in your apartment, management sometimes fill the space with a random person they match you with.
 Generally, management will be responsible for repairs and maintenance to your unit, and even better, some complexes include amenities like pools, fitness centers and communal spaces for social events.
 Unfortunately, noise can be a problem in apartments since you share walls with neighbors.
 Additionally, parking may be an issue because many complexes charge residents for a parking permit with only a limited number of spaces available.